 Jack Ma is a radical visionary who wants to grow Alibaba in 20 years towards 2 billion customers, make 10 million e-tailers profitable and create 100 million new jobs.

-This 20-year strategic vision was recently released by Chairman Jack Ma.
+Chairman Jack Ma recently released this 20-year strategic vision.
 He publicly shared his dreams with his shareholders.
 And with the rest of the world.

 Ma is incredibly open about his vision and strategy.
 That’s surprising since we hardly ever hear a Fortune 500 CEO explain his strategy so boldly.
 Not even for the coming 2 years.
 Ma is able to look ahead 20 years.
 A Math Man in a world of Mad Men!